Trade Stock Indices

 Indices Trading Pivot Points

-Pivot points is a set of indicators developed by floor traders in the commodities markets to determine potential turning points, also known as "pivots".
-These points are calculated to determine levels in which the sentiment of the indices trend could change from "bullish" to "bearish."
-Indices traders use these points as markers of support and resistance.
+Pivot points is a set of indicators created by floor traders in the commodities markets to ascertain potential turning points, also known as 'pivots'.
+These points are calculated to determine levels in which the sentiment of the indices trend could change from 'bullish' to 'bearish.'
+Indices traders use these points as markers of support & resistance.

 These points are calculated as the average of the high, low and close from the previous session: